ZheyuanWU/ZheyuanWU.github.io/misc.md

 ---

 ### Photography
-Photography for me is a record of emotions.I have always been overly concerned with some of the trivial details of life that are full of beauty, so I rely on my intuition to record them.
+Photography for me is a record of emotions.
+I have always been overly concerned with some of the trivial details of life that are full of beauty, so I rely on my intuition to record them.
 I never care about devices, for me a mobile phone is the best choice.
 Here is the [photo collections](photos.html).